Grammarsalad/B_Kits/Readme_homebrewery.txt

 **IchigoRXC**: Ichi has graciously created a number of spell icons for this mod (and Faiths and Powers)

 **Pecca**: For allowing me to include his amazing Spontaneous Casting mod as a component in Spells and Magic.

+**Bubb**: For his brilliant work on EEex.
+A lot of things in this mod would not be possible without him.

+**OlvynChuru**: OlvynChuru has also contributed greatly to EEex, and again, this mod would not be possible without his work.

 ## Acknowledgements